meghanlacoste/FrequencyTable/README.md

                 }
                 break;

-                case INVALID_CALC_METHOD:
+                // If the Calc-method is invalid, the average is also set to invalid case INVALID_CALC_METHOD:
                     sdAve=INVALID;
                     break;
-                // case GROUPED:
-                // this will be the third part of the program
-                // break;

-            }// end switch (calcMethod)
+            }// end  switch (getCalcMethod())
         }
         else {
             // Pre-Conditions have not been met